ys1374/AS5600_PSW/README.md

-This is a Library For AS5600 Magnetic Sensor With I2C Communication.
+This is an Arduino Library For AS5600 Magnetic Sensor With I2C Communication.